elasticio/salesforce-component-v2/README.md

 ### Get Updated Objects Polling
 ### Config Fields
  * **Object Type** Dropdown: Indicates Object Type to be fetched
+ * **Selected Fields** Multiselect dropdown: list with all Object Fields.
+Select fields, which will be returned in response.
+That can prevent [431 and 414 Errors](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm).
  * **Include linked objects** Multiselect dropdown: list with all the related child and parent objects of the selected object type.
 List entries are given as `Object Name/Reference To (Relationship Name)`.
 Select one or more related objects, which will be join queried and included in the response from your Salesforce Organization.
 Please see the **Limitations** section below for use case advisories.
  * **Emit behavior** Dropdown: Indicates emit objects individually or emit by page
  * **Start Time** - TextField (string, optional): Indicates the beginning time to start retrieving events from in ISO 8601 Date time utc format - YYYY-MM-DDThh:mm:ssZ